Hair Today, Gone Tomorrow

 There are numerous factors that affect hair loss, the rate of loss and the extent of loss.
-As with any situation, the approach for helping the situation should be holistic (meaning all encompassing), this entails addressing the situation both internally and externally.
-Several causative factors include: hormonal imbalances, emotional and physical stress, heredity, and illness.
-Nutrition together with a comprehensive Men's Hair Program and a Hair Care line that addresses thinning, may benefit the most common contributors to hair loss.
+As with any situation, the approach for helping the situation should be holistic (meaning all encompassing), addressing the situation both internally and externally.
+Several causative factors include hormonal imbalances, emotional and physical stress, heredity, and illness.
+Nutrition in combination with comprehensive and superior vitamins and supplements that addresses thinning, may benefit the most common contributors to hair loss.

 Men and women alike share experiences of hair loss due to hormonal imbalances.
-The most common cause for both sexes is due to androgenic alopecia caused by an increase in the hormone dihydrotestosterone (DHT), a derivative factor of the group of male hormones or androgens.
-Hair shedding is natural, as new hair strands replace old ones, the newer ones being just as strong.
-In the presence of DHT, however, a chemical reaction will cause the new hair follicles to shrink in size leading to hair thinning.
-Without the interruption of the antagonistic DHT, this reaction continues to take place, with further thinning and ultimately balding in men and global thinning of the hair in women.
+The most common cause is due to androgenic alopecia caused by an increase in the hormone dihydrotestosterone (DHT), a derivative factor of the group of male hormones or androgens.
+Hair shedding is natural; as new hair strands replace old, the newer ones being just as strong.
+In the presence of DHT, however, a chemical reaction will cause the new hair follicles to shrink in size, leading to hair thinning.
+Without the interruption of the antagonistic DHT, this reaction continues to take place, causing thinning and ultimately balding in men and global thinning of the hair in women.

-DHT Hx is a formula that addresses the internal imbalances that trigger the aforementioned hair loss.
-With a comprehensive formula consisting of Saw Palmetto, Stinging Nettle root, Beta sitosterol, Biotin, zinc, and green tea, DHT Hx covers all bases.
 Beta sitosterols, especially those extracted from Saw Palmetto, have been linked to blocking the activity of the enzyme 5-alpha-reductase.
 This enzyme is responsible for the conversion of testosterone to DHT.
-Green tea correlates to the sex hormone binding protein, globulin, which carries testosterone along with others around the body.
+Green tea correlates to the sex hormone, binding protein, globulin, which carries testosterone along with others around the body.
 As testosterone is bound to globulin, it is not available to be converted to the undesirable DHT.

 Another major factor is the physical presence of excess oil, sebum.
 Sebum is normally used by the body to coat and protect hair but if sebum is not removed overtime it accumulates and clogs pores making the emergence of new hair strands near to impossible.

-InVite Shampoo and InVite Conditioner not only rid the strands of excess grease and trapped dust particles, but allows the scalp to breathe.
+The InVite® Shampoo and InVite® Conditioner not only rids the strands of excess grease and trapped dust particles, but allows the scalp to breathe.
 Both products are free of sodium lauryl sulfate, benzoic acid and parabens.
 They contain only the ingredients that will benefit the health of the scalp and follicles.
-The hair is lighter and after being cleansed by the shampoo and the conditioner restores moisture to the hair.
-The Shea Butter, Avocado and Vitamin E nourish the scalp while enabling hydration of the hair.
+The hair is lighter and after being cleansed by the shampoo, the conditioner restores moisture to the hair.
+Shea Butter, Avocado and Vitamin E nourish the scalp while enabling hydration of the hair.
 The gentle scent of lavender and other herbal extracts, stimulate both the follicles and the senses.